ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 -- Drop down periods should be analyzed to understand what happen during those periods that can explain the situation and find solution to improve next year.
 ```

-11. It is also important to know the volume and value of our inventory
+11.It is also important to know the volume and value of our inventory

 The following code will help to evaluate these metrics
 ```sql